Geometric Structures Induced by Deformations of the Legendre Transform: Symplectic and K a hler Structures in Information Geometry

-Now that the symplectic form given by Eq.~\eqref{eq:cool_symplectic} has been identified as the natural one on $\mathcal{M}\times\mathcal{M}$, our next step is to investigate how is it influenced by the manifold's curvature.
-For this, we note that if the divergence $\pazocal{D}$ is a generalized Bregman divergence, then this symplectic form depends solely on the link function.
-Concretely, a direct calculation shows that for this case
+Now that the symplectic form given by Equation~\eqref{eq:cool_symplectic} has been identified as the natural one on $\mathcal{M}\times\mathcal{M}$, our next step is to investigate how is it influenced by the manifold's curvature.
+For this, note first that if the divergence $\pazocal{D}$ is a generalized Bregman divergence, then its associated symplectic form depends solely on the link function.
+In effect, a direct calculation shows that for this case